 At the end of my second week in a web developer bootcamp, it feels simultaneously like I’ve learned a vast amount and I haven’t learned nearly enough.
 In the span of ten days of class, our cohort has worked through a wide range of topics, from the conceptual (metacognition, what a programming language is, how browsers interact with code, etc) to the practical (conventional ways to write code, basics of design, how to make the programming process increasingly more efficient, etc).
 We’ve learned quite a bit about things like git, HTML, CSS, Bootstrap, Sass, NPM, and Javascript.

+Importantly, the bootcamp has also presented ample opportunities to explore hands-on applications of these things, both in and out of the classroom environment.
+It is through these projects that I’ve been able to really solidify what I’ve learned and exercise my own creativity, but this process has also presented a set of frustrations and challenges.
 Using something like HTML to create the basic layout of a webpage is easy enough, but what about when the goal is to combine that with CSS and Javascript?
 What about when you want to utilize something like Bootstrap to increase the efficiency of both your work and your product, but doing so conflicts with some of the unique design ideas you want to implement?

 The layers of complexity involved are incredibly rewarding to dive into, but can also be equally frustrating and intimidating when they present an obstacle.
 It’s difficult to go from feeling like you’ve just mastered a technique to feeling like you’ve coded yourself into a corner, all in the span of five minutes.